GET NEW RECIPES IN YOUR INBOX →

-Vietnamese lemongrass chicken stir fry is one of the most common dishes you can find on a Vietnamese restaurant menu.
-If you have ordered and tried it, you've likely fell in love with it.
+If you have ordered and tried it, you've likely fallen in love with it.
 You probably always wondered how the restaurants make this dish taste so good.
 I sure have.

-Chicken Stir Fry
+Easy Lemongrass Chicken Stir Fry

-Well today, I am going to show you how a good recipe for lemongrass chicken using ingredients that you are familiar with.
+Well today, I am going to show you how a good recipe for Vietnamese lemongrass chicken using ingredients that you are familiar with.

-Finally I gave the lemongrass chicken a try and wondered what took me so long to do so.
+Finally, I gave the lemongrass chicken a try and wondered what took me so long to do so.

 Lemongrass is one of those flavors that takes me on a journey and changes an entire dish.
 It makes every bite of the rice and chicken delightful, a definite favorite ingredient of mine.
-If you want to learn more about lemongrass, please check out this HOW TO COOK WITH LEMONGRASS article.
+If you want to learn more about lemongrass, please check out this how-to cook with lemongrass article.

 To make this lemongrass chicken, you will need the following ingredients:

-- Chicken thighs
+• Chicken thighs

-- Lemongrass
+• Lemongrass

-- Vietnamese fish sauce
+• Vietnamese fish sauce

-- Brown sugar
+• Brown sugar

-- Garlic
+• Garlic

-- Turmeric
+• Turmeric

-- Shallots
+• Shallots

-- Dry Sherry
+• Dry Sherry

-- Chicken granulated bouillon (optional)
+• Chicken granulated bouillon (optional)

 Step 1.
 Prepare and Season the Chicken

-- To start, you need to pat the chicken thighs dry with paper towels then cut the meat into 2-inch pieces.
+• To start, you need to pat the chicken thighs dry with paper towels then cut the meat into 2-inch pieces.

-- Transfer the chicken pieces into a bowl.
+• Transfer the chicken pieces into a bowl.
 Add turmeric and the optional chicken granulated bouillon.
 Stir to combine and set aside.

 Step 2.
 Pre-Cook Chicken

-- In a large skillet, heat oil on high heat.
+• In a large skillet, heat oil on high heat.

-- Cook the chicken, skin side down for about 2-3 minutes then flip and continue cooking until the meat is fully cooked.
+• Cook the chicken, skin side down for about 2-3 minutes then flip and continue cooking until the meat is fully cooked.
 Transfer the meat to a plate and reserve about 2 tablespoon of cooking oil to cook the other ingredients.

 Step 3.
 Stir Fry All Ingredients

-- Add lemongrass and shallots into the skillet.
+• Add lemongrass and shallots into the skillet.
 Stir for about 1 minute then add garlic and keep stirring just until fragrant.

-- Add the pre-cooked chicken back into the pan.
+• Add the pre-cooked chicken back into the pan.
 Pour in some dry sherry.
 Continue cooking until most of the liquid has evaporated and the meat is coated with the sauce.
 Adjust seasoning if needed.

 How to store leftover cooked chicken